 - 30. COVENANTS TO RUN WITH THE PREMISES.
 The covenants herein contained shall run with the Premises hereby let and bind the heirs, executors, administrators, assigns and successors of the Lessor and Lessee respectively and consent of Lessor to assignment, and acceptance of rent from assignee of the Lessee shall not release the Lessee from his obligation to pay rent and comply with the other conditions of this Lease. - 31.
 ENTIRE AGREEMENT.
-This Lease Agreement contains the entire agreement between the parties, and no modification of this Lease Agreement shall be binding upon the parties unless evidence by an agreement in writing signed by the Lessor and the Lessee after the date hereof.
-This Lease shall be construed and governed in accordance with the laws of the State of Missouri. - 32.
+This Lease Agreement contains the entire agreement between the parties, and no modification of this Lease Agreement shall be binding upon the parties unless evidence by an agreement in writing signed by the Lessor and the Lessee after the date hereof. - 32.
 TERMINATION.
 Lessor may terminate this Lease prior to the expiration of the Term for any public purpose including, but not limited to, expansion of the City's water treatment facilities and related activities.
-Lessor shall give Lessee 180 days written notice prior to terminating the Lease and reimburse Lessee for Lessee's improvements to the Premises.
-The

-180-day notice requirement contained in this Section shall not apply to any other termination provisions in this Lease.
+Lessor shall give Lessee 90 days written notice prior to terminating the Lease.
+The 90-day notice requirement contained in this Section shall not apply to any other termination provisions in this Lease.